andysavidge/Getting-and-Cleaning-Data-Course-Project/README.md

    https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Unzipped all files in the 'zip' file above using my desktop operating system.
-Then moved every individual file into just one subdirectory named 'data' on my computer (a desktop PC running Windows 7 with all updates current) that exists in my desktop PC's R working directory.
+Then moved every individual unzipped file into just one subdirectory named 'data'.
+This 'data' subdirectory is on my computer (a desktop PC running Windows 7 with all updates current) and is in the R working directory.

-The run_analysis.R script assumes all the needed data files will be in a directory named 'data' that is in the current working directory.
+The run_analysis.R script assumes all the needed individual data files will be in a directory named 'data' that is in the current R working directory.

 This 'data' subdirectory is in my R my working directory and my R script uses ".\data\afilename.ext" to read the data from the wanted "afilename.ext" data files.